-The Dickinson-Carlisle Scholarship is a four-year, full-tuition scholarship awarded annually to a Carlisle resident who wishes to pursue a useful education for the common good.
+The Dickinson-Cumberland County Scholarship is a four-year, full-tuition scholarship awarded annually to a Cumberland County, Pennsylvania, resident who wishes to pursue a world-class education right here in their home county.
 The successful candidate will demonstrate academic excellence, engagement in the community, a drive to confront important issues and a strong sense of integrity, selflessness and service.

-Candidates must be residents of Carlisle with a permanent Carlisle postal address at the time of the award, with the intention of entering college the following fall.
-Candidates do not need to be enrolled at Carlisle High School; they may attend other schools or be homeschooled.
+Candidates must be residents of Cumberland County with a permanent Cumberland County postal address at the time of the award, with the intention of entering college the following fall.
+Candidates do not need to be enrolled in any particular high school; they may attend any Cumberland County school or be homeschooled.
 Students with financial need will be favored in the scholarship selection process.
 Dependents of Dickinson employees eligible for tuition remission are exempt.
 Nominations will be invited from the local community, and candidates may also self-nominate.

-Applicants for the Dickinson-Carlisle Scholarship must apply using the Common Application and complete the application by the January 15 Regular Decision deadline.
+Applicants for the Dickinson-Cumberland County Scholarship must apply using the Common Application and complete the application by the January 15 Regular Decision deadline.
 Students applying in Early Decision may find that their applications for admission are deferred to the Regular Decision round to align with scholarship selection, however, this will not impact the students' chances for admission.
-The application fee will be waived for Dickinson-Carlisle Scholarship applicants.
+The application fee will be waived for Dickinson-Cumberland County Scholarship applicants.
 Additional requirements:

-- Response to the Dickinson-Carlisle essay prompt: Dickinson prepares engaged citizens and the leaders of tomorrow.
-What does “engaged citizenship” mean to you?
+- Response to the Dickinson-Cumberland County essay prompt: What does “engaged citizenship” mean to you?
 Please share a time when you have engaged in service or leadership in the community (school, church, local or other community).
-What contribution(s) do you believe you made, and why that was a valuable experience?
-How will you hope to continue to serve others during your college years at Dickinson?
+In what way would attending Dickinson allow you to continue to invest in your community?
 (500-750 words)

 - Interview: Candidates selected for an interview will be notified shortly after the January 15 application deadline of the dates and times available for interviews with the selection committee.